lupyuen/lupyuen.github.io/src/sensor.md

 Righto our Zig LoRaWAN App will eventually support __all types of NuttX Sensors__.

-But we've seen today that each kind of NuttX Sensor needs a lot of __boilerplate code__ to support the sensor.
+But we've seen today that each kind of NuttX Sensor needs a lot of __boilerplate code__ (and error handling) to support every sensor.

 _Can we auto-generate the boilerplate code for each NuttX Sensor?_

-That's why I'm about to experiment with __Visual Programming__ for NuttX Sensors.
+I'm about to experiment with __Visual Programming__ for NuttX Sensors.

 Perhaps we can [__drag-n-drop a NuttX Sensor__](https://github.com/google/blockly) into our LoRaWAN App...